Faizcode/Git_Exam/README.md

 # Git_Exam
-It is used for git exam
+Hi this repo is used for git exam